3.6: Detailed Figure Descriptions

 - Caribbean Plate, Scotia Plate, Arabian Plate, and Filipino Plate are also shown.

-- Transform boundaries (arrows sliding past each other): exemplified by the San Andreas Fault between the Pacific and North American Plates.
+Transform boundaries (arrows sliding past each other) are shown between the Pacific and North American plates (San Andreas Fault)

 Figure 3.1.1 Compositional and Mechanical Layers of Earth’s Interior